bbauska/W3Cx-5of5/README.md

   title="JSBin; error check on console.log"
   alt="JSBin; error check on console.log." />

-<p>If there is a mistake, if I make an error here,
+<p>If there is a mistake, if I make an error here, for example, I write console
-for example, I write console with two "l".
+with two "l".
 I can see, in red, some messages:
 "consolle is not defined", bla, bla, bla...</p>

-<p>When you use some online tools like JsBin or CodePen, and so on, it's a bit difficult to
+<p>When you use some online tools like JsBin or CodePen, and so on, it's a bit
-debug your code because you are debugging at the same time the code of the tool itself that is written in JavaScript too.
-So each each these tools comes with a way to run your code in what we decode ‘standalone mode’ or ‘debug mode’.</p>
+difficult to debug your code because you are debugging at the same time the code of the tool itself that is written in JavaScript too.
+Each these tools comes with a way to run your code in what we decode ‘standalone mode’ or ‘debug mode’.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 130. js debugging using the devtools console (99) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">